rodaw92/MasterBUY/README.md

 ---------
 ## Project Structure
-MasterBUY is a fully functional website designed to help users purchase through it by a userfriendly frontend and to help the Admin user manage products, which are available on the website, and customers’ orders.
-The website developed with a scalable backend and connected to a payment gateway (PayPal).
-The used languages/Techniques are HTML and CSS, user interactivity by
-JavaScript, implement frontend using React and Redux, build a web API using Node and MongoDB.
+Independently designed a fully functional website, MasterBUY, as an open-source project, to help users purchase products through a user-friendly front-end and help the admin user manage products available on the website and customers’ orders.
+The website was developed with a scalable backend and connected to a payment gateway (PayPal).
+The used languages/Techniques are HTML and CSS, and user interactivity by JavaScript, implement frontend using React and Redux and build a web API using Node Js and MongoDB.

 ## Techniques and developing Languages: